sourmash-bio/sourmash/doc/command-line.md

 * `sbt_combine` combines multiple SBTs.
 * `categorize` is an experimental command to categorize many signatures.
 * `watch` is an experimental command to classify a stream of sequencing data.
+* `multigather` is an experimental command to run multiple gathers against the same collection of databases.

 Please use the command line option `--help` to get more detailed usage information for each command.